ngxson/wllama/guides/intro-v2.md

 - Changes in `CacheManager`:
   - Added `CacheManager.download` function
   - `CacheManager.open(nameOrURL)` now accepts both file name and original URL.
 It now returns a `Blob` instead of a `ReadableStream`

+### Internal Changes

+Notable internal improvements made to the codebase:

+- Comprehensive test coverage using `vitest`, with browser testing for Chrome and Firefox (Safari support planned for the future)
+- Enhanced CI pipeline including validation for example builds, ESM compilation and lint checks